 Leer en español: Marlén Chow: La mujer que desafió el régimen de Daniel Ortega

 Then she asked her classmates to do the same.
 Minutes later, when questioned by the Orteguista Police about who had sent her or had paid her to reveal herself against the government, she replied: "I am from the Nicaraguan women's association Pico Rojo".
 The members of the Nicaraguan Police were completely confused to see them all with painted lips.
-Chow's action not only raised the morale of her peers but leaked into social networks, and became a trend.
+Chow's action not only raised the morale of her peers but leaked IGNORE INTO social networks, and became a trend.
 The fact was documented by the newspaper La Prensa de Nicaragua.

 In social networks, Nicaraguan men and women and some personalities expressed their full support, painting their lips using the #SoyPicoRojo numeral.